ldelossa/blog/content/posts/git-worktree-flow.md

 Just like death, Git is a fact of life for engineers writing code in 2021.

-Just like death, some people fear Git while others come to terms with it.

-It's safe to say there is no avoiding Git, like there is no avoiding death, may as well make it work for us.
+It's safe to say there is no avoiding Git, may as well make it work for us.

 In this post I will share a new workflow utilizing Git's worktree feature that has been working well for me.